Comparison of arm exponents in planar FK-percolation: Introduction

 An arm of type~$1$ (resp. type~$0$) is a path formed of primal open (resp. dual open) edges.
 We denote by~$\La_n$ the subgraph of~$\bbZ^2$ induced by the vertex set~$\{-n,\dotsb,n\}^2$ and by~$\partial \La_n$ its vertex boundary.
 For~$0<r<R$, let~$\Ann(r,R)$ denote the annulus~$\La_R \setminus \La_r$.
 For~$1 \leq r < R$, we denote by~$A_1(r,R)$ (resp.~$A_0(r,R)$) the event that the inner and outer boundaries of~$\Ann(r,R)$ are connected by an arm of type~$1$ (resp. type~$0$).
 Additionally, denote by~$A_{01}(r,R)$ the event that the inner and outer boundaries of the annulus~$\Ann(r,R)$ are connected by both an arm of type~$0$ and an arm of type~$1$.
 These events are referred to as arm events.

 For~$1 \leq r < R$, the events~$A_0(r,R)$ and~$A_1(r,R)$ are respectively decreasing and increasing so, by the FKG inequality, we get

 An alternative way of formulating \eqref{ineq:arm_exponent} is that the presence of a dual arm in an annulus hinders that of a primal arm.
 Our goal is to quantify the effect of the dual arm, namely to prove that it induces an additional cost for the existence of the primal arm which is polynomial in the inner-to-outer radii ratio of the annulus.
+More precisely, we prove the following.